statement of significance

 Griffith was one of the first places in Australia where the game became an organised sport.
 It was brought to the area by the first Italian settlers began as an informal social activity on impromptu courts set up at private homes around Hanwood and Yenda, or sometimes on the river bank at Darlington Point.
 Groups of men would play for a drink, the losers doing the shouting, while their wives had a chance to gossip and their children to play together.

-It is said the competition was often heated, with much excitement and shouting.
-The gathering might then continue on to the evening with cards or dancing to records such as the “Blue Danube” or “Skater’s Waltz”, played on a hand turned gramophone.
+It is said the competition was often lively, with much excitement and shouting.
+The gathering might then continue on to the evening with cards or dancing to records such as the ‘Blue Danube’ or ‘Skater’s Waltz’, played on a hand turned gramophone.

 The popularity of bocce lead to the formation of many of Griffith’s social, and now licensed clubs, beginning with the Italo-Australian Club in 1936, for whom the Coronation Hall at Yoogali was built.
-Griffith’s players are now some of the best in Australia and the game, organized through several clubs, is played by both men and women.
-The Yoogali Club is thought to be the first club in N.S.W. to admit women members.
+Griffith’s players are now some of the best in Australia and the game, organised through several clubs, is played by both men and women.
+The Yoogali Club is thought to be the first club in New South Wales to admit women.

 This bocce ball represents a purely functional item, not intended for aesthetic value.